-The Enlightenment Workshop is a series of seminars, held on Monday evenings in the Spring and Summer (Hilary and Trinity Terms) at the Voltaire Foundation.
+The Enlightenment Workshop is a series of seminars in the Spring and Summer (Hilary and Trinity Terms) at the Voltaire Foundation.
 The convenors are Nicholas Cronk (St Edmund Hall) and Avi Lifschitz (Magdalen College).

 26 April: Paul Kerry (Brigham Young University / Oxford), The late German Enlightenment and its temples